sparrc/cookbook/readme.md

 1. (optional: roast chickpeas in the oven before adding to curry)
 1. Blend together all paste ingredients.
 1. Add the paste to a deep pot with oil and cook over low heat for 15 minutes.
-1. Add the chopped spinach, stock cube, and maple syrup, cover and cook, stirring occasionally, until spinach is wilted.
+1. Add the chopped spinach, cover and cook, stirring occasionally, until spinach is wilted.
-1. Use an immersion blender to roughly blend the spinach into the sauce, then bring back to a simmer for ~10 minutes.
+1. Use an immersion blender to roughly blend the spinach into a sauce.
-1. Add the chickpeas to the curry and heat through.
+1. Add the chickpeas to the sauce and heat through.
 Serve with the cardamom rice.

 Squash and Apricot Tagine